Get rid of your pests immediately.

 Longhorn beetles have no known natural enemies, except humans when the house longhorn beetle is in the wood inside us.
 Also, insect lovers are huge fans of the other longhorn beetle species because they are such colorful insects.

-In general, we are no longer incredibly bothered by the longhorn beetle in the Netherlands, but it can still cause damage.
+In general, we are no longer incredibly bothered by the longhorn beetle in the US, but it can still cause damage.
 This is about indoors, because in forests other species of longhorn beetles can still cause damage.
 Indoors, they can cause damage to art pieces, furniture but also to roof structures.
 You can recognize longhorn beetles in your furniture, for example, by the typical sound they make, which sounds as if the wood is being gnawed.
 You can also find exit holes that are about 1cm wide.

 If you think there are indeed longhorn beetles in your house then it is wise to call professional pest control for this, as this becomes very difficult if not impossible to do on your own.